The Bottom Line

 The camera's autofocus can be a little slow, especially indoors in low light.
 However, holding down the shutter button halfway to pre-focus on the image does improve the A2200's performance.

 You'll find the A2200's start-up time to be pretty good for a sub-$150 camera.

-If you want to shoot video with your budget-priced camera, the A2200 isn't the best option, as it doesn't have a dedicated video button.
+If you want to shoot video with your budget-priced camera, my PowerShot A2200 review shows that it isn't the best option, as it doesn't have a dedicated video button.
 You also cannot use the camera's optical zoom when shooting video.

 The PowerShot A2200 is extremely lightweight, and it has a very thin design.
 You easily can hold and operate the A2200 one-handed because it's so small and light.
 However, one problem with the small camera body is that you can inadvertently block the lens with your left hand while you're holding the camera.